hsappsweb/hsapps-website/README.md

 2. From https://github.com/hsappsweb/hsapps-website click Add file, and then just drag and drop the source into github.
 3. If you started w/ a clean repo, don't also forget to copy the two files from the additional-pages folder into the github root / home folder

+## editing the html
+Mobirise is designed for non coders, no html editing is required.
+Yet sometimes to do something mobirise doesn't support, you need to edit the html.
+If you want to do that use the free plugin that allows it https://witsec.nl/extension-code-editor.html.
+In particular I needed to edit the html to get the MV and PM icons to show up on the top block of their pages.

  ## How the contact us web form works
 The website sends the contact us info to a form-to-email service from formoid.net, it sends emails to our help/support email address.
 Credentials in trello.